 The differences are:

-Accredited Exercise Physiologists are different as they possess extensive knowledge, skills and experience in clinical exercise delivery and can provide health modification counselling for people with chronic disease and injury.
+Accredited Exercise Physiologists are different as they possess extensive knowledge, skills and experience in clinical exercise delivery.